History of the Jews in Ukraine: Cossack and haidamak uprisings

-Historians consider the massacres under Khmelnytsky to have been the bloodiest episode of anti-Jewish violence until the 20th century.
-A 1996 estimate reported that 15,000-30,000 Jews were killed or taken captive, and that 300 Jewish communities were destroyed.
-A 2014 estimate reduced the toll to 3,000-6,000 from 1648 to 1649; of these, 3,000-6,000 Jews were killed by Cossacks in Nemyriv in May 1648 and 1,500 in Tulczyn in July 1648.
-Among contemporary Jews the effect of Khmelnytsky Uprising was compared to the destruction of the First and Second Temples.
-As a result of the massacres, many Jews from Ukraine moved to western regions of Poland, or emigrated to German lands, Amsterdam and the Ottoman Empire.
+After bans on Jewish settlement in Russia had been confirmed under the rule of Anna Ioannovna, Elizabeth and Catherine II, many Jews started resettling to Polish-controlled territories, where they continued to engage in traditional occupations such as trade, usury, rent, innkeeping and small crafts.
+The general impoverishment of the local population contributed to intolerance against Jews.
+In 1747 and 1753 accusations of ritual murder were presented against the Jewish communities in Zaslav and Zhytomyr.
+However, despite a common stereotype, most Jews living in the area were even poorer than their non-Jewish counterparts.

+The Jewish population of Right-bank Ukraine greatly suffered during the Koliivshchyna uprising of 1768, especially in the Massacre of Uman, where haidamak rebels murdered up to 20,000 Jews, although modern sources tend to give the number of up to 2,000 victims, including Poles.
+Twentieth-century Jewish historian Simon Dubnow called the events at Uman "the second Ukrainian catastrophe".

 Rise of Hasidism and internal struggles

 The Cossack Uprising and following massacres left a deep and lasting impression on Jewish social and spiritual life and led to the rise in popularity of Jewish mysticism including Kabbalah.
 The 1648 events in Ukraine played a role in the development of a number of messianic movements in Judaism, such as the sect of Sabbatai Zevi.
 These movements opposed traditional rabbinism and put an emphasis on magical healing practices, amulets and physical activity such as singing, dancing and prayer.